firiusz123/KO_Method_SWR_2210_BLDC_Motor_3D_model/README.md

 ### Version 13
 ![BLDC Motor v13](images/bldc_motor_v13.png)

-> 🧠 Each version includes slight adjustments in geometry, assembly fit, or visual polish.
-See the changelog or design notes for specific differences.

----

 ## 📸 Real Reference Photo

 ### KO Method SWR-2210 Motor
 ![KO Method SWR-2210](images/ko-method-swr-2210.jpg)

-This image is used as a visual reference for modeling.
-All 3D models in this repo are inspired by its physical structure.
+This image is used as a  reference for modeling.
+All 3D models in this repo are measured from physical model i had in hands with precision up to 0.02mm